 Ops Agent: Case Study

-Note: The two workflows shown are our own.
+Note: The workflows shown are our own.
 The architecture, detect, draft, approve, execute, log, applies to any ops process.
 Your build uses your existing tools: your CMS, your email platform, your approval channel, your CRM.

 The Pattern